Chapter 26:

 Morning sunlight shimmered through the shrine courtyard like ripples over water.
 Birds chirped.
 Leaves rustled.
 Everything was calm.

-Which made the group of eight yokai children vibrating with pre-excitement incredibly suspicious.
+Except the group of eight yokai children vibrating with excitement in front of the torii.

 Mutsuki tightened his ponytail and his satchel straps.